QCD sum rule study of topped mesons within heavy quark effective theory: Introduction

-Beyond toponium, a broader class of hadronic systems containing a single top quark—such as \textit{topped mesons} and \textit{singly topped baryons}—presents additional theoretical interest.
-Although these configurations are unlikely to form true bound states due to the top quark’s fleeting lifetime, they provide a valuable framework for probing heavy-quark dynamics.
-A particularly noteworthy feature lies in their decay properties: since only one top quark decays, their expected lifetimes are approximately twice that of toponium, resulting in narrower decay widths~\cite{Chen:2021erj,Maltoni:2024csn}.
-These characteristics may enhance their experimental accessibility and open new avenues for exploring top-related QCD phenomena.
+Beyond toponium, a broader class of hadronic systems containing a single top quark—such as \textit{topped mesons} and \textit{singly topped baryons}—presents additional theoretical interest~\cite{liuxiang}.
+Although it is not so easy for these configurations to form bound states, due to the top quark’s fleeting lifetime, they provide a valuable framework for probing heavy quark dynamics.
+A particularly noteworthy feature lies in their decay properties: since only one top quark decays, their expected lifetimes are approximately twice that of toponium, resulting in narrower decay widths~\cite{Chen:2021erj,Maltoni:2024csn}. {Therefore, if toponium can exist as a physical state, it is reasonable to expect that hadronic systems containing a single top quark may also manifest under suitable conditions.
+These characteristics may enhance their experimental accessibility and open new avenues for exploring top-related QCD phenomena.}

-The study of topped mesons and singly topped baryons can be systematically performed within the framework of heavy quark effective theory (HQET)~\cite{Neubert:1993mb,Manohar:2000dt}.
-In this approach, the top quark is treated as a static color source, allowing for a systematic classification of the light degrees of freedom.
-This simplification facilitates the construction of interpolating currents suitable for both QCD sum rule analyses and lattice QCD simulations~\cite{Dai:1993kt,Dai:1996yw,Liu:2007fg}.
+The study of topped mesons and singly topped baryons can be systematically carried out within the framework of heavy quark effective theory (HQET)~\cite{Neubert:1993mb,Manohar:2000dt}.
+In this approach, the top quark is treated as a static color source, enabling a systematic classification of the light degrees of freedom.
+This simplification facilitates the construction of interpolating currents suitable for both QCD sum rule analyses and lattice QCD simulations~\cite{Dai:1993kt,Liu:2007fg}.
 Singly topped baryons are thoroughly examined in Ref.~\cite{Zhang:2025xxd}, while the present work focuses on a systematic investigation of topped mesons.
-In this study we construct and analyze interpolating currents for ground-state topped mesons within the HQET framework.
-Using QCD sum rules, we explore their properties and find that their predicted masses lie near 173.1~GeV---approximately 0.5--0.6~GeV above the top-quark pole mass.
+In this study, we construct and analyze interpolating currents for ground-state topped mesons within the HQET framework.
+Using QCD sum rules, we explore their properties and find that their predicted masses lie near 173.1~GeV—approximately 0.5–0.6~GeV above the top quark pole mass.

-It is worth emphasizing that topped mesons offer several distinct advantages over their baryonic counterparts: \begin{itemize}